A lay-person wondering out loud….

 No doubt much if not most of the “fireplace-brick” heat re-radiated by sun-warmed structures escapes into space.
 But I suspect a lot of it may be trapped in the troposphere by green-house gases and is helping warm the earth overall, or at least helping warm the more populated land masses where many and maybe the majority of the temperature measurements are taken.

-Since 100 years ago, when the earth was cooler by 1.4 F degrees, the human race has added billions of more structures that, in addition to displacing an unfathomable number of CO2-absorbing trees, equate to possibly millions of square miles of heat-absorbing/re-radiating surfaces.
+Since 100 years ago, when the earth was cooler by 1.4 F degrees, the humans have added perhaps billions of more structures that in addition to displacing an unfathomable number of CO2-absorbing trees, equate to possibly millions of square miles of heat-absorbing/re-radiating surfaces.
 Hence these questions:

-How much of the man-made structures’ and roads’ re-radiated heat (coupled with the heat of billions of engines that didn’t exist a century ago) has contributed to earth’s one-degree temperature rise?
+How much of the man-made structures’ and roads’ re-radiated heat (coupled with the heat of billions of engines — never mind their emissions — that didn’t exist a century ago) has contributed to earth’s one-degree temperature rise?

 How much of that re-radiated heat becomes trapped in our atmosphere by increased CO2?